Georgia Southwestern State University: Statistics

 Georgia Southwestern State University Acceptance rate and admissions statistics

-Georgia Southwestern State University has an acceptance rate of 73% and is among the top 36% of the most difficult universities to gain admission to in the United States.
+Georgia Southwestern State University has an acceptance rate of 77% and is in the middle in terms of the difficulty of admission among universities in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women